- Eligibility

 - By entering, participants consent to the collection and use of their data in accordance with applicable data protection laws.

-- Each school must identify an accountable person from the teaching staff who will be responsible for overseeing the overall conduct of the students, managing funds, and ensuring compliance with the competition’s terms and conditions.
+- Each entry must identify an accountable adult (a teacher or parent/caregiver) who will be responsible for overseeing the student’s participation, managing funds, and ensuring compliance with the competition’s terms and conditions.

 - By entering the competition, participants agree to abide by these terms and conditions.